mappuentes/docker_AGR/README.md

  * Status of ospfd: running
  * Status of staticd: running
 ```
-which means all the frr daemons chosen are running.
+    this means that all the frr daemons chosen are running.
-7. --FAST WAY--
+7.
+-- FAST and complete WAY  --
 - router1:
         service syslog-ng start
         service frr start